Here's What Kevin Durant Said About The James Harden Trade

 "I'm excited for our team," Durant said on TNT.
 "Looking forward to finishing the season out with these new group and these new players.
 Playoffs right around the corner, so we've gotta fast-track in to getting used to each other.
 I'm excited, I think everyone got what they wanted."

-The Nets are currently the eighth seed in the Eastern Conference with a 29-26 record, and are in the middle of a ten-game losing streak.
+The Nets are currently the eighth seed in the Eastern Conference with a 29-27 record, and are in the middle of a 11-game losing streak.

 Durant has been out since last month due to a knee injury.